 Our Academic Services Team has received national recognition and acclaim for their work in a school that uses best practice to support all students.

 Here you can explore the ways we cater to each individual child’s learning experience.

 Senior School Learning Support

 Our Gifted and Talented Coordinators in the Junior and Senior School support teachers to embed enrichment and extension opportunities within the curriculum and extend children upwards and sideways through the co-curricular program.

 We set high expectations for all students and support them to work to their full potential in all aspects of their learning.

 - Personal Learning Pathways for gifted students to ensure they are working at their full potential.

-- The High Performing Students Program through the University of Newcastle gives exceptional senior students the opportunity to get a taste of tertiary education by undertaking first year university courses while still at school.
+- Through the University of Newcastle, the High Performing Students Program allows exceptional Senior Students to ‘taste’ tertiary education by undertaking first-year university courses while still at school.

-- Participation in external competitions including the da Vinci Decathlon, Australian History Competition, Newcastle Permanent Mathematics Competition, Tournament of Minds, HICES Challenges and other regional and national competitions.
-Participation helps gifted students ‘top-up’ and extend their learning outside the classroom.
+- External competitions like the da Vinci Decathlon, Australian History Competition, Newcastle Permanent Mathematics Competition, Tournament of Minds, HICES Challenges and other regional and national competitions helps gifted students ‘top-up’ and extend their learning outside the classroom.